mouadovic22/tennis-kata/README.md

 # tennis-kata
 Tennis Kata
-This Kata is about implementing a simple tennis game.
-I came up with it while thinking about Wii tennis, where they have simplified tennis, so each set is one game.
+his Kata goal is to implement a simple tennis score computer.

-The scoring system is rather simple:
+The scoring system consist in one game, divided by points :

+Each player starts a game with 0 point.
+If the player wins the 1st ball, he will have 15 points.
+2nd balls won : 30 points.
+3rd ball won : 40points.
-Each player can have either of these points in one game “love” “15” “30” “40” If you have 40 and you win the point you win the game, however there are special rules.
+If a player have 40 points and wins the ball, he wins the game, however there are special rules.
-If both have 40 the players are “deuce”.
+If both players have 40 points the players are “deuce”.
-If the game is in deuce, the winner of a point will have advantage If the player with advantage wins the ball he wins the game If the player without advantage wins they are back at deuce.
+If the game is in deuce, the winner of the ball will have advantage If the player with advantage wins the ball he wins the game If the player without advantage wins the ball they are back at “deuce”.
-Alternate description of the rules per Wikipedia (http://en.wikipedia.org/wiki/Tennis#Scoring ):

-A game is won by the first player to have won at least four points in total and at least two points more than the opponent.
-The running score of each game is described in a manner peculiar to tennis: scores from zero to three points are described as “love”, “15”, “30”, and “40” respectively.
-If at least three points have been scored by each player, and the scores are equal, the score is “deuce”.
-If at least three points have been scored by each side and a player has one more point than his opponent, the score of the game is “advantage” for the player in the lead.
+You can found more details about the rules here : (http://en.wikipedia.org/wiki/Tennis#Scoring )

+Here we want you to develop a java method that will take a String as input containing the character ‘A’ or ‘B’.
+The character ‘A’ corresponding to “player A won the ball”, and ‘B’ corresponding to “player B won the ball”.
+The java method should print the score after each won ball (for example : “Player A : 15 / Player B : 30”) and print the winner of the game.

+For example the following input “ABABAA” should print :

+“Player A : 15 / Player B : 0”

+“Player A : 15 / Player B : 15”

+“Player A : 30 / Player B : 15”

+“Player A : 30 / Player B : 30”

+“Player A : 40 / Player B : 30”

+“Player A wins the game